nightroman/FarNet.template/README.md

 Alternatively, you may build from Visual Studio or VSCode.

-When you build a module project the output goes to FarNet module folder.
-Ensure Far Manager is not running to avoid files in use.

-When you build a script project the output goes to FarNet script folder.
+When you build a project the output goes to the standard FarNet module or script folder.
+Ensure Far Manager is not running to avoid locked files.

-If you test simple methods with `unload=true` then you do not have to restart.
+With script projects and simple methods you may use `unload=true` to unload the scripts after the calls.
+In this case you do not have to restart Far Manager.

 ## Debugging

-Press `[F5]` to starts debugging in Visual Studio or VSCode.
+Press `F5` to starts debugging in Visual Studio or VSCode.
 Debug modes:

 - Start Far (Visual Studio, VSCode default mode)
-    - The build step is called at first and then debugging starts.`Far.exe` should be in the path or you should adjust settings.
+    - The build step is called at first and then debugging starts.
+      `Far.exe` should be in the path or you should adjust settings.
 - Attach single Far (select in VSCode)
     - Attach to the already running single `Far.exe`.
 - Attach selected Far (select in VSCode)